bcb420-2025/General_course_prep/docs/01-Wiki_editing.md

 ## Copyright
 Over the last decades, in bioinformatics and many other fields of science, the paradigm under which we create value has profoundly changed.
 While we previously considered restrictions on the use of our insights important, tried to keep knowledge under control, and thought in terms of intellectual property, the modern paradigm is mindshare.
 We strive to make our work maximally useful to others, and to document how we are creating this utility.
 This does not mean that we are simply putting everything into the public domain: yes, people should use our ideas, but we must receive credit - as a currency for grant and scholarship applications and the like, to enable our future work.
 The right tool for this is copyright.
 Everything we write and create automatically falls under our copyright, there is no special copyright tag required.
 To have our material reused, we can either relinquish our copyright or grant a license to reuse.
 Material that is created in coursework will ideally be useful elsewhere, but it is only useful if its use is permitted and regulated.
 Wikis are tools for collaboration, and Wikipedia generally applies a site-wise license to all material.
-In our work we take a similar approach, but we apply licenses more specifically[1].
+In our work we take a similar approach, but we apply licenses more specifically^[**Note**:that additional rules for collaboration in the context of coursework derive from the rules for academic integrity and plagiarism.
+If some text is not copyrighted, this does not mean you can use it without reference and thus imply it is your own idea.
+That would be plagiarism.].
 All material submitted for credit, including code, documentation, essays, manuals, images, lab journal entries, insights! pages etc. must be licensed with an appropriate open-source license.
 This is a strict requirement for the course.
 For code this is the MIT software license, for everything else this is the Creative Commons Attribution 4.0 International License.
 The MIT license for code guarantees that there are no restrictions on re-use other than fair and visible attribution of the authors' work.
 The CC license guarantees proper attribution of authorship but allows free use otherwise.
 Together, these licenses allow the material to be used, refactored, updated and republished and thus (hopefully) give it a fertile future life.
 In order to keep copyright and licenses consistent throughout the site, we use a template tag - simply insert it at the bottom of a page:
 Entering the template code ...
 {{CC-BY}}